 Upon reaching the meeting of the minds, the parties petitioned the city for approval.
 The authorities ascertained that the arrangement did not smell of financial gain – if a family moved from a larger to a smaller place it better had a convincing explanation.)

 Avram’s and Rakhil’s retirement in the mid-1960s changed the routine.
 Avram focused on food hunt, some days more successfully than others; he grated horseradish, chopped onions, ground meat for kotlety, cut newspapers into squares for the bathroom, picked out unshelled buckwheat kernels.
-(He traced his patience to his father Borukh’s assemblage of cigarette-paper books.)
+(Sorting out buckwheat was a mindless and painstaking task.
+You needed to select all the black grains and all the tiny stones so that nothing crunched on the teeth afterwards.
+Avram traced his patience to his father Borukh’s assemblage of cigarette-paper books.)

 Having a vigorous senior citizen in the family was a godsend.